Costa Rica Personal Data Protection Law — Law No. 8968

 Overview

-Costa Rica Personal Data Protection Law No. 8968 is a data protection regulation that establishes legal requirements for organizations to safeguard personal data and ensure the privacy of individuals.
+The Costa Rica Personal Data Protection Law — Law No. 8968 is a data protection regulation that establishes legal requirements for organizations to safeguard personal data and ensure the privacy of individuals.
+The law aims to promote responsible data processing practices and mitigate risks associated with the unauthorized use or disclosure of sensitive information.

 Why it Matters

-Costa Rica Law No. 8968 ensures organizations protect individual privacy while supporting robust data governance and responsible processing practices.
-Key benefits include:
+Costa Rica Personal Data Protection Law — Law No. 8968 ensures organizations protect individual privacy while supporting robust data governance and responsible processing practices.

 - Strengthen data protection practices